taljuk01/learn-kubernetes-by-doing/README.md

 **[Check icons reference](#icons-reference)**

-- It's a key value store that K8s uses as its data store for the cluster state.
+- It's a key-value store that K8s uses as its data store for the cluster state.
-- You can think of it as a cluster brain, because every change in the cluster will be saved or updated into this key value store of etcd, and all of the seen mechanism (the scheduler, the controller manager, etc) works because of its data.
+- You can think of it as a cluster brain, because every change in the cluster will be saved or updated into this key-value store of etcd, and all of the seen mechanism (the scheduler, the controller manager, etc) works because of its data.
-- For example, how does scheduler know what resources are available on on each worker node? or how does the controller manager know that a cluster state changed in some way?
+- For example, how does the scheduler know what resources are available on each worker node? or how does the controller manager know that a cluster state changed in some way?
 All of this information is stored in etcd cluster.
-- What is not stored in the etcd key value store is the actual application data for example if you have a database application running inside of the cluster, the data will be stored somewhere else not in the etcd.
+- What is not stored in the etcd key-value store is the actual application data for example if you have a database application running inside of the cluster, the data will be stored somewhere else not in the etcd.
-- etcd is just a cluster state information which is used for master processes to communicate with their work processes and vice versa.
+- etcd is just a cluster state information that is used for master processes to communicate with their work processes and vice versa.
-- You can see that **master nodes are absolutely crucial for the cluster operation**, especially the etcd store which contains some data that must be reliably stored or replicated.
+- You can see that **master nodes are crucial for the cluster operation**, especially the etcd store which contains some data that must be reliably stored or replicated.
-- So in practice kubernetes cluster is usually made up of multiple masters where each master node runs its master processes, where the kube-apiserver is load balanced and the etcd store forms a distributed storage across all the master nodes.
+- So in practice, a Kubernetes cluster is usually made up of multiple masters where each master node runs its master processes, where the kube-apiserver is load balanced and the etcd store forms a distributed storage across all the master nodes.

 <p align="center">
   <img src="./assets/k8s-two-master-nodes.png" width="50%">